-Our last night in Iceland is celebrated with a dinner at modern restaurant offering a magnificent views of the Reykjavík's harbour. harbour.
+Our last night in Iceland is celebrated with a dinner at modern restaurant offering a magnificent views of the Reykjavík's harbour.
 (Overnight Reykjavík) BLD

-Day 18: Tuesday 1 July, Tour Ends in Reykjavík
+Day 18: Tuesday 30 June, Tour Ends in Reykjavík

-Transfer to Keflavik Airport (time to be advised)
+• Transfer to Keflavik Airport (time to be advised)

 Our tour ends in Reykjavík.
-A group transfer to the Keflavik Airport will be arranged in the early morning (departure time to be advised).
+A group transfer to the Keflavík Airport will be arranged in the early morning (departure time to be advised).
 B